SquireOfSoftware/tap-on/people-service/README.md

 the service really needs is write and read access to the database and Spring boot will configure everything else.

+You also need to run the ssl profile (if you are running production)

 ## Swagger UI

 There is a Swagger UI that is exposed: